 If you share a project with some users that want Mutagen, perhaps on macOS, and other users that don’t want or need it, perhaps on WSL2, don’t check in

-mutagen_enabled: true.
-Instead, either use global Mutagen configuration or add a not-checked-in, project-level
+performance_mode: "mutagen".
+Instead, either use global performance mode configuration or add a not-checked-in, project-level

 - Windows symlinks have some Mutagen restrictions.